-At the boundaries of CDBG, HOME and jurisdictions, some Census tracts/block groups fell partially within the boundaries and partially outside of the boundaries.
-Data from these tracts were weighted by the share of the population within the boundaries to approximate including only the portion of those tracts/block groups within the jurisdictions in aggregate figures reported at these levels.
+At the boundaries of local government, PHA and State jurisdictions and their respective regions, some Census tracts/block groups fell partially within the boundaries and partially outside of the boundaries.
+Data from these tracts were weighted by the share of the population within the boundaries to approximate including only the portion of those tracts/block groups within the jurisdictions and regions in estimates reported for these levels.